rimonim/working_predictions/exploratory_analysis.md

 Placing the threshold in conditional probability is not as crazy as it may sound - late ERP positivity effects such as the P600 provide some evidence that the brain can incur additional neural consequences when it encounters words that violate highly constraining contexts, over and above those reflected by the N400 ([Kuperberg & Jaeger, 2016](https://www.tandfonline.com/doi/pdf/10.1080/23273798.2015.1102299?needAccess=true)).[Kuperberg (2007)](https://reader.elsevier.com/reader/sd/pii/S0006899306036821?token=DBAD6CA0B990F7C4A3F867A445220DF83A72944AE05923A161B970FEAF6E897559A6C8A2B35EF0427BE056A371F3850B&originRegion=eu-west-1&originCreation=20221123114908) goes so far as to propose two distinct streams in language processing: one purely lexical/associational and one that incorporates higher-level (e.g. syntactic) knowledge.

 #### Model 6: LTM = Summed Proportional Associations, WM = Resource-Optimal Model-Based Prediction
+The reinforcement learning literature commonly distinguishes between _model-free_ and _model-based_ analysis.
+Model-free analysis is analogous to the associational LTM system discussed above in Model 2.
+Model-based analysis is more effortful, presumably entailing working memory resources.
+On the other hand, it has the benefit of accounting for latent causal structure in the environment, rather than just stimulus-response associations.
+This means that the use of model-based processing to generate predictions entails a cost-benefit analysis -- people will tend to use model-based analysis only inasmuch as it is likely to aid them in prediction above and beyond the model-free system.

+Here I model this with an expected utility term, the absolute difference between model-free and model-based prediction, or `fabs(mf - mb)`.
+The effect of model-based prediction (i.e. conditional odds) is fully moderated by this expected utility.

 ```r
 aggmod_6_bayes <-